spiral/docs/security/rbac.md

 }
 ```

-> You can use `GuardInterface` in controllers, services and views.
+> You can use `GuardInterface` in controllers, services, and views.

 ### Permission Context
 The `allows` method of the guard object supports the second argument which defines the permission context, usually
-it must contain the instance of the target entity which current actor is trying to access or edit.
+it must contain the instance of the target entity which current Actor is trying to access or edit.

 ```php
 namespace App\Controller;